 Sure, we joke around about the stereotypical middle-aged man with the red sports car which surely signifies a personal crisis.
 The truth is that many people – both men and women – go through a period of time when they question their life’s purpose and path.
 In fact, research shows that the early 40s often bring a dip in happiness.

-This lull in your sense of fulfillment may come from a marital crisis, concern over whether you’ve chosen the right career, or simply coming face to face with your own mortality and wondering if you’ve reached your full potential personally or professionally.
+This lull in your sense of fulfillment can happen at any age and at any time during life.
+It may come from living in the midst of a global pandemic, a marital crisis, concern over whether you’ve chosen the right career, or simply coming face to face with your own mortality and wondering if you’ve reached your full potential personally or professionally.

 If you feel paralyzed by a sense that you may be missing out on the true meaning of life, don’t fret.
 The good news is that experts say that happiness picks back up after this temporary midlife lull.
 In the meantime, however, you’re probably wondering how to navigate these unfamiliar waters.
 Here are some tips for dealing with a midlife crisis, and not just surviving, but coming out the other side even better than ever!